sisby-folk/kaleido-config/README.md

 public class CoolNewConfig extends WrappedConfig {
     @Comment("Whether to greet you on startup via the log") public Boolean enabled = false;
-    /* Supports Boolean, Integer, Long, Double, Float, String, or any enum */
+    /* Supports boolean, int, long, double, float, String, or any enum */

     @Comment("A list of names to call you in the logs") public List<String> coolNames = ValueList.create("", "buddy", "pal", "amigo");